Neural Thompson Sampling: Further Detail of the Experiments in Section

 \subsection{Parameter Tuning}

 In the experiments, we shuffle all datasets randomly, and normalize the features so that their $\ell_2$-norm is unity.
-One-hidden-layer neural networks with $100$ neurons are used.
-During posterior updating, gradient descent is run for $100$ iterations with learning rate $0.001$.
+One-hidden-layer neural networks with $100$ neurons are used. \CC{Note that we do not choose $m$ as suggested by theory, and such a disconnection has its root in the current deep learning theory based on neural tangent kernel, which is not specific in this work.} During posterior updating, gradient descent is run for $100$ iterations with learning rate $0.001$.
 For BootstrapNN, we use $10$ identical networks, and to train each network, data point at each round has probability $0.8$ to be included for training ($p=10, q = 0.8$ in the original paper~\citep{schwenk2000boosting}) For $\epsilon$-Greedy, we tune $\epsilon$ with a grid search on $\{0.01, 0.05, 0.1\}$.
 For $(\lambda, \nu)$ used in linear and kernel UCB / Thompson Sampling, we set $\lambda=1$ following previous works~\citep{agrawal2013thompson, chowdhury2017kernelized}, and do a grid search of $\nu \in \{1, 0.1, 0.01\}$ to select the parameter with best performance.
 For the Neural UCB / Thompson Sampling methods, we use a grid search on $\lambda \in \{1, 10^{-1}, 10^{-2}, 10^{-3}\}$ and $\nu \in \{10^{-1}, 10^{-2}, 10^{-3}, 10^{-4}, 10^{-5}\}$.
-All experiments are repeated $8$ times, and the average and standard error are reported.
+All experiments are repeated \CC{$20$} times, and the average and standard error are reported.